If you've blocked our ad, please consider unblocking it.

 - An alternate mug model for the fresh brewed victory taunt, coloured red with writing on it that says "V for victory".

 - A serving dish with a skull on it.
 Underneath the main model there is a towel with missing textures, meaning the model may be unfinished.
+A version of this model is now used in the Headcase taunt for the Pyro.

 There are also some alternate textures for the Fresh Brewed Victory taunt, including a coffee bean texture (with a Windows operating system mouse cursor on it) and two tin can textures.